 In support of the college's mission to help students achieve "academic excellence and rigor and CUNY's plan to improve college readiness and access and completion regarding students' college goals (CUNY Strategic Framework), the Campus Writing Center's (CWC) provides, according to its mission, "free tutoring and e-tutoring services in English and reading and writing related course work" (IV.1b.).
 The CWC focuses its activities beyond those that are traditional one-on-one or group tutoring.
 The center offers workshops for students completing ENG 101 in an effort to improve pass rates (grade of C or higher) (IV.6).
-For example, in the 2014-2015 academic year, 90% of students who participated in ENG 101 workshops passed the course with a grade \geq C as opposed to 66.3% of QCC students who did not participate in the workshop and earned grades of \geq C (Year End Report Campus Writing Center, 2014-2015 Part B).
-Likewise, in the following year, 92% of students who attended the workshop earned grades of \geq C (Year End Report Campus Writing Center, 2015-2016 Part B).
+For example, in the 2014-2015 academic year, 90% of students who participated in ENG 101 workshops passed the course with a grade ≥C as opposed to 66.3% of QCC students who did not participate in the workshop and earned grades of ≥C (Campus Writing Center Year-end Report, 2014-2015 Part B).
+Likewise, in the following year, 92% of students who attended the workshop earned grades of ≥C versus 80% of students who did not attend the workshop and passed the course with grades of ≥C (Campus Writing Center Year-end Report, 2015-2016 Part B).

 The center continues to expand its focus and services guided by student needs and the college's goals.
-Since the Academic Literacy Learning Center merged with the Campus Writing Center in the fall of 2016, the CWC now offers learning support not only to students completing writing assignments in creditbearing courses but also to students completing basic skills courses in reading or writing, as well as those completing ALP courses.
+Since the Academic Literacy Learning Center merged with the Campus Writing Center in the fall of 2016, the CWC now offers learning support not only to students completing writing assignments in credit-bearing courses but also to students completing basic skills courses in reading or writing, as well as those completing ALP courses.
 Students can meet with a tutor or attend a workshop or clinic.
 They can also improve their reading and writing skills using specialized learning software in the CWC Computer Lab.
 During the 2016-2017 academic year, the CWC increased the usage of its TigerWrite e-tutoring system by targeting students enrolled in web-enhanced and PNET courses.
-The center also instituted new English Grammar workshops with 90% of participants showing improvement in their post-tests compared to their pre-workshop scores (Year End Report Campus Writing Center, 2016-2017 Part B).
+The center also instituted new English Grammar workshops with 90% of participants showing improvement in their post-tests compared to their pre-workshop scores (Campus Writing Center Year-end Report, 2016-2017 Part B).